fionncur/IDStools/docs/source/printcoresources.rst

 #############
- viewcoresources
+ printcoresources
 #############

-*viewcoresources* script shows source information from available sources.
+*printcoresources* script shows source information from available sources.
 It gives information about Mass of atom, Nuclear charge and Ion charge along with particles and energy flux of ions.
 It uses core_sources ids